cactoes/leaguepp-connector/README.md

 ## league++connector
-a league of legends client connector written in c++20
+a league of legends client connector written in c++20.

+this library makes use of [nlohmann/json](https://github.com/nlohmann/json) for the json side of things.

 > [!NOTE]
-> windows only since league is windows only
+> windows only since league is windows only.

 ## examples
 here is an full [example](example/src/main) of the library.

 ### connecting to the client
-the header file exposes a function to connect to the client which takes in a config
+the header file exposes a function to connect to the client which takes in a config.
 ```cpp
 #include <connector.hpp>
 //...